kimhc6028/pathnet-pytorch/README.md

 PyTorch implementation of [PathNet: Evolution Channels Gradient Descent in Super Neural Networks](https://arxiv.org/abs/1701.08734).
-"It is a neural network algorithm that uses agents embedded in the neural network whose task is to discover which parts of the network to re-use for new tasks"
+"It is a neural network algorithm that uses agents embedded in the neural network whose task is to discover which parts of the network to re-use for new tasks".

 Currently implemented binary MNIST task and CIFAR & cropped SVHN classification task.
 ![Alt text](./imgs/Network_transition.png?raw=true "Title")